APPLICATIONS WELCOME, ONLY FOR LONG STAYS (over a month)

 There are a lot of hiking and biking opportunities with a nature reserve on walking distance, called Visbeekvallei (info on the internet in Flemish); also on walking distance are Camping De Lilse Bergen with a huge swimming lake (day entrance € 5,-), a horse riding centre, a country golf club and a waterski club (just in case :-)).

-At ca. 30 mins. walk you can enjoy Beerse swimming pool and sports centre (wifi available), see opening hours and fees at The Oak.
+At ca. 30 mins. walking / 10 mins. biking, you can enjoy Beerse swimming pool and sports centre (wifi available), see opening hours and fees at The Oak.

 The Oak has some (old) bicycles that can be used for short distances.